Handy Library Manager

 Question: We have a MARC export from Follett library that we used to use.
 Can you help convert it into a format that we can import into Handy Library Manager?
 We just downloaded the free trial and would like to see if it will work for small church library.

-Answer: We already processed hundreds of data conversions (marc files to handy); the service is free; You can send your library marc file to us as an attachment to your email.
+We have processed hundreds of data conversions from MARC files to Handy.
+The service is free.
+You can send your library's MARC file to us as an attachment in your email. import from marc file

 Question: Is there a way to export my Marc records?
 I am trying to upload the Marc records into an online testing program students use so they can see if the book they are testing on is in the library.

-Answer: We do not want to support the MARC format for data entry.
-It would complicate the data entry and the application.
-The MARC format is very complex, only library personnel with a degree in the library field know how to follow the complicated rules, and this is why many of our new customers decided to switch to our library system.
-We provide free transfer of data from MARC files to our software.
+We do not want to support the MARC format for data entry because it complicates both the data entry process and the application overall.
+The MARC format is very complex, and only library personnel with a formal degree in library science typically understand its complicated rules.
+This is one of the reasons many of our new customers have chosen to switch to our library system.
+We do, however, offer free data transfer from MARC files to our software. process marc file

 Question: What is MARC?